 “Us Helping Us has a long-standing history as a national leader in HIV prevention, treatment and care and is well known in the community as an experienced organization that provides transformative, client-centered work that addresses community unmet needs,” said Hickson.
 “This partnership enables us to bring our foresight and history working with and serving underserved and marginalized communities.”

-Just like BU Wellness, Us Helping Us also grapples with systemic injustices as a challenge to fully serve Black and Latinx communities, and they aren’t just limited to stigma and health disparities, says Hickson.
+Just like BU Wellness, Us Helping Us also grapples with systemic injustices as a challenge to fully serve Black and Latine communities, and they aren’t just limited to stigma and health disparities, says Hickson.

 “Systemic injustices like residential segregation and gentrification can limit one’s access to critical prevention and care services or increase one's exposure, whether internalized, anticipated or experienced, to stigma and other discriminatory events,” said Hickson.
 “This work will hopefully bring more attention to these injustices and stigma.”

-My Body, My Health is also intended to help end the stigma on HIV and LGBTQ+ sexuality prevalent in Black and Latinx communities.
+My Body, My Health is also intended to help end the stigma on HIV and LGBTQ+ sexuality prevalent in Black and Latine communities.
 For far too long, stigma, transphobia, prejudice and racism have acted as barriers to comprehensive sexual health services for LGBTQ+ folks.

 A new website serves as a central hub for My Body, My Health’s resources and services.
 The site features a distinctive branding unique to the initiative which was a result of tactical research and community engagement.
 Currently, the My Body, My Health microsite offers in-home HIV testing kits at no cost, which provides a convenient, discreet option for those who prefer not to get tested at a clinic or doctor’s office.
 In addition to providing expanded access to HIV testing, the in-home HIV testing program will link community members to pre-exposure prophylaxis, or PrEP, using client navigation.
 The microsite also hosts the first-ever HBCU sexual health directory where LGBTQ+ students can learn about HIV prevention and care services on their campus.

-In effort to tackle the language barrier which impedes our Latinx community from receiving the care they deserve, we are also making the microsite and key resources for sexual health available in Spanish this fall.
+In effort to tackle the language barrier which impedes our Latine community from receiving the care they deserve, we are also making the microsite and key resources for sexual health available in Spanish this fall.
 This is the first step of many in the My Body, My Health initiative that will ensure our Spanish-speaking community has what they need to build a generation free of HIV and stigma.

 Ultimately, the My Body, My Health initiative aims to create a generation free of HIV and stigma through its strategic partnerships with its community-based organizations.
-By tending to the sexual health needs of young Black and Latinx LGBTQ+ folks, HRC Foundation hopes to encourage more HIV testing, facilitate access to treatment, and encourage preventive measures, envisioning that one day, HIV will no longer be a threat to communities of color.
+By tending to the sexual health needs of young Black and Latine LGBTQ+ folks, HRC Foundation hopes to encourage more HIV testing, facilitate access to treatment, and encourage preventive measures, envisioning that one day, HIV will no longer be a threat to communities of color.

 “The partnership with HRC Foundation focuses on underserved, overlooked and marginalized communities by bringing more awareness and creative solutions to overcome the issues and barriers that we have been talking about for decades.
 We will work tirelessly to dispel myths, stigmatizing and disgraceful acts,” said Hickson.

 Through the initiative, HRC Foundation launched the GENERATE: Youth Advocates Building a Generation Free of HIV & Stigma.
-GENERATE is a peer facilitator program that fosters the professional development and leadership of Black and Latinx LGBTQ+ youth, particularly 18-24 years old.
+GENERATE is a peer facilitator program that fosters the professional development and leadership of Black and Latine LGBTQ+ youth, particularly 18-24 years old.
 The program is designed to provide LGBTQ+ youth the training and skills needed to create transformative change through advocacy and storytelling while mobilizing communities most impacted by HIV.